Your interior spaces should look and sound perfect.

 Sounds have a profound effect on the way we experience spaces, deep in our subconscious.
 But, acoustic design is often overlooked, and the standard carpet & ACT aren’t enough.

 We are elevating acoustic design, bringing high-quality, sustainable acoustic products to the US for your next project.
-Browse all acoustic products
+Browse the full acoustic product collection

 We love buildings with authentic materials like glass, stone, wood, steel, and concrete.

 These hard reflective surfaces make for beautiful spaces but lead to a buildup of noise & echo.

 Sound-absorbing materials counteract this, serving a vital function while supporting the overall design.

 we’d love to hear from you:

 “the lombard effect”

 In noisy environments, people involuntarily raise their voices which leads to a vicious cycle of increasing noise.
 Maybe you’ve felt this phenomenon at a loud restaurant, yelling across the table just to be heard.
 Acoustic materials properly applied can stop this effect from getting out of control, while maintaining the correct vibe for the space.